 “Front-end” refers to the presentation layer, or user interface (UI), of software.
 Front-end engineers typically implement UI using web technologies.
 Building interactive applications differentiates front-end engineers from web developers, who traditionally build websites focused on content.
 If they develop for another platform such as iOS, they may be called UI engineers or iOS engineers.
 If the role has a heavy emphasis on design, they may be called UX engineers.

 I am biased, but my experience leads me to strongly believe that the best front-end engineers specialize in UI implementation.
 They hone their craft in this area, and stay up-to-date with ballooning UI technology stacks.
 Full-stack engineers do front-end work.
 They’re great for small teams building product from 0 to 1, and lacking resources to specialize.
-A full-stack engineer doesn’t magically multiple as a front-end engineer, a back-end engineer, a site reliability engineer and a data analyst.
+A full-stack engineer doesn’t magically multiply as a front-end engineer, a back-end engineer, a site reliability engineer and a data analyst.
 The context switch cost between disciplines means they cannot dive deep into a specific area.

 The Most Visible Job